eransharv/hello-redis/java/README.md

 How to Use:
 -----------

--download jedis.jar
+download jedis.jar.

--if you want connection pooling download http://repo1.maven.org/maven2/org/apache/commons/commons-pool2/2.2/commons-pool2-2.2.jar
+if you want connection pooling download: http://repo1.maven.org/maven2/org/apache/commons/commons-pool2/2.2/commons-pool2-2.2.jar

--compile the file and add the jar to the classpath:
+compile the file and add the jar to the classpath:
 --------------------------------------------------
 - javac -cp jedis-2.8.1.jar redis_connect.java
 - with connection pooling: javac -cp commons-pool2-2.2.jar:jedis-2.8.1.jar redis_connect.java